graphql/graphql-scalars/scalars/contributed/andimarek/local-date.md

 This scalar represents a date without a time-zone in the [ISO-8601](https://en.wikipedia.org/wiki/ISO_8601) calendar system.

-The pattern is "YYYY-MM-DD" with "YYYY" representing the year, "MM" the month and "DD" the day.
+The pattern is "YYYY-MM-DD" with "YYYY" representing the year, "MM" the month, and "DD" the day.

 Valid examples are "1983-10-20" or "2023-04-01".
 An invalid example would be